CodeFactoryLLC/CodeFactory/Docs/Introduction/Data Models/Overview.md

 CodeFactory has access to the C# language compiler and can dynamically generate data models the represent the C# based source code.
 CodeFactory provides direct access all the way down to member and type level data.
 In addition, will give you direct access to the raw source code at the target object level.
-The following are the data models that are generated whenever either accessing from source code files, or from directly referenced assemblies.
+The following data models are generated whenever you are accessing from source code files, or from directly referenced assemblies.
-The overview of each data model is designed to provide an overview of capabilties.
-It will not list every single data element or function.
-See help docs for the full description if each data model.
+The overview of each data model is designed to provide an example of capabilties and does not list every single data element or function.
+Please see our help docs for the full description if each data model.

 ### Soure Code
 The source code data model provides access to all elements that were compiled from the source code document.
 This includes the following.